 - Java – Per-application choice of 1-bit, gray-scale or sub-pixel rendering

 - Flash – Per-application choice of 1-bit or gray-scale

 - FreeType – Rendering library that exposes a number of run-time and compile-time settings

 This is of course ignoring the other rendering engines out there such as the Adobe’s Photoshop, RiscOS, D-Type rendering engine, Font Fusion (used on BeOS) etc. and prior versions of those renderers listed above (Flash and Mac OS changed significantly).
 Getting it pixel-perfect on every combination is impossible but we can try :)

 Instructing fonts is a painstaking process at the best of times and few people deal directly with the low-level instructions instead relying on tools, stem identification and higher-level languages to achieve the same result.
 Some tools that have support for hinting instructions are:

-Comprehensive font-production package that runs on X11 that includes auto-hinting and the ability to disassemble and edit existing TrueType instructions as well as debug them with stepping.
-Includes basic mono/grey-scale rendering options.
+- FontForge Comprehensive font-production package that runs on X11 that includes auto-hinting and the ability to disassemble and edit existing TrueType instructions as well as debug them with stepping.
+Includes basic mono/gray-scale rendering options.
 (Open source)

 I know, I said there would be a good chance that the next version of Envy Code R would be out this weekend but the annoying sizing, thickness and cropping issues that came up at some sizes above and below the optimum 10 point were really annoying me.